ChefYeshpal/webapp-magic8ball/README.md

         - Dialogue box pop's up when you open the website, telling you some warnings
         - Click yes and you can continue as usual
         - Click no and...
+- 12 Oct 2025
+    - Changed the theme a bit, to be more "blueish"
+        - Default buttons should use blue gradients
+        - Yes button in start dialogue is blue toned
+    - Added a custom scrollbar
+    - Was trying to fix the text problem, where it sometimes becomes too small to read, but...
+I'm not gonna dwell too much on it